We've independently reviewed this article to make sure it's as accurate as we can make it.

 Clean Your Pipes Monthly or Bi-Monthly

-Some suggest applying a drain cleaner to your kitchen sink and the rest of your plumbing pipes every one to two months.
-In some households, the sinks and pipes can seemingly go longer without having a thorough cleaning.
+Some suggest applying a drain cleaner to your kitchen sink and the rest of your plumbing pipes every one to two months; however, using a drain cleaner so often can be bad for your piping.

-A good rule of thumb: Anytime your bathtub, kitchen sink, or any other plumbing fixture takes longer to drain, this is usually a telltale sign that a clog has started to form.
+A good rule of thumb: Any time your bathtub, kitchen sink, or any other plumbing fixture takes longer to drain, it’s usually a telltale sign that a clog has started to form.

-Use Drain Strainers & Run Hot Water After Each Use
+Use Drain Strainers and Run Hot Water After Each Use

 A drain strainer can prevent debris from falling into your kitchen sink.
 You can also use drain grates, filters, and screens in your shower, as well as your bathroom or utility sinks.

-It’s also a good idea to run hot water down your kitchen sink after every use.
-The hot water can help break and push down grime and other debris that may have accumulated while you cooked or scrubbed the dishes.
+Running hot water down your kitchen sink after every use is also a good idea.
+The hot water can help break and push down grime and other debris that accumulates while you cook or scrub the dishes.

-Don’t Dispose of Certain Foods & Substances in Your Kitchen Sink
+Don’t Dispose of Certain Foods and Substances in Your Kitchen Sink

 With a garbage disposal, you can toss anything down the kitchen sink, right?